Resume Tip Sheet for Physical Therapist Assistants

-Tips for creating key sections of a physical therapist assistant’s resume:
+Instructions for creating a physical therapist assistant resume:

 A. Heading